bcfletcher/Halloween-Projects/3d Printing/KY-008 Laser and Detector/README.md

 6) Zhengmy 8 Packs Threaded Spike Flood Light Ground Stake Metal Replacement Stakes for Solar Lights Outdoor LED with 8 Hex Screws for Gardens Yard Path Lawn 6.3 Inches(Black)

-basically attach the spike at the bottom, then screw down one nut, attached either a transmitter or detector housing, screw down another nut, then attach the ball.
+Basically attach the spike at the bottom, then screw down one nut, attached either a transmitter or detector housing, screw down another nut, then attach the ball.
 The ball is intended to prevent impailing someone if the trip near a transmitter/detector ;)

-the above are the laser transmitter and receiver posts I use with my Raspberry Pico.
+The above are the laser transmitter and receiver posts I use with my Raspberry Pico.
 I couple the Pico with the below relay DaFuRui relay  module which attached to the laster detector.
 The SB Components board is connected to 4 animatronics from either home depot or spirit halloween. the DaFuRui is connected to two GPIO pins on the Pico.

 1) DaFuRui 5v Relay Module，8Pack 1 Channel Relay Module 5v Relays Board with Optocoupler Support High/Low Level Trigger for Arduino Relays (from Amazon)
 2) Raspberry Pi Pico Relay Board from SB Components (https://shop.sb-components.co.uk/products/raspberry-pi-pico-relay-board)
+3) DIYables LED Traffic Light Module for Arduino, ESP32, ESP8266, Raspberry Pi, 8 Pieces

+The Shapr 3D models for the box and conver hat holds the Pico, Pico Relay Board, LED Traffic List, and DaFuRui Relay Module are also included along with some pictures.